-- Students entering this program with an associate in occupational science degree must complete 18 additional quarter credit hours of general education courses. - May be replaced by any other language offering.
+- Baking & Pastry Arts associate in science degree graduates enrolling in the bachelor of science degree in Culinary Arts must complete all A.S.
+Culinary Arts laboratory courses. - Students entering this program with an associate in occupational science degree must complete 18 additional quarter credit hours of general education courses. - Students may opt to apply for International Study Abroad. - May be replaced by any other language offering.

-NOTE: Students must earn a performance transcript writing assessment of "validated" or "mastery" in order to graduate with a bachelor's degree.
+NOTE: Students must earn a performance transcript writing assessment of "validated" or "mastered" in order to graduate with a bachelor's degree.